How to Get Rid of Ants

 Ants feed on sugar, protein, and just about anything else they can find.
-“Generally, a colony will send out a few ants to scout—they’ll bring back a sampling of any food they find to the colony, and hundreds will follow them back into the house,” Gangloff-Kauffman says.
-“And in my experience, they particularly gravitate towards sugary liquids.”
+“Generally, a colony will send out a few ants to scout—they’ll bring back a sampling of any food they find to the colony, and hundreds will follow them back into the house,” Gangloff-Kaufmann says.
+“And in my experience, they particularly gravitate toward sugary liquids.”

-To keep scouts from returning with hundreds of their friends in tow, quickly clean up spills, particularly things like honey, maple syrup, and soda.
+To keep scouts from returning with their friends in tow, quickly clean up spills, particularly honey, maple syrup, and soda.
 And keep all food in airtight containers.

 2. Eliminate Damp Spots and Rotted Wood

-“While house and carpenter ants generally form a primary colony outdoors, they’ll sometimes build satellite colonies inside a home to serve as a conduit for resources,” Gangloff-Kauffman says.
+“While house and carpenter ants generally form a primary colony outdoors, they’ll sometimes build satellite colonies inside a home to serve as a conduit for resources,” Gangloff-Kaufmann says.
 “And both species prefer damp areas.”
-That means showers, windows, and damp areas in the basement all need extra attention.
+That means showers, windows, and damp spots in the basement need extra attention.

 One source of water-damaged wood to avoid?
 A deck.
-These structures will rot from neglect, and function like a red carpet for carpenter ants.
-Below, we’ve highlighted three standout wood stains for sealing your deck to protect it from damage.
+These structures will rot from neglect and function like a red carpet for carpenter ants.
+The best way to get rid of ants there is to keep your deck in tip-top shape.
+Below, we’ve highlighted two decking materials that are wood alternatives, as well as a top-rated wood stain to protect a wooden deck from further damage.

 3. Set Ant Baits

-“The most effective method for controlling an ant infestation is using ant baits—set them out anywhere you see ants and expect a party,” Gangloff-Kauffman says.
+“The most effective method for controlling an ant infestation is using ant baits.
+Set them out anywhere you see ants and expect a party,” Gangloff-Kaufmann says.
 “If you still see ants around the house, try a few different brands of baits until you find one that’s appealing to this particular colony.”

 If you have pets, check the packaging carefully and be mindful of where you place ant baits.

 4. Stay Away From Sprays